We get asked a lot of questions about choosing a group when new to investment banking – usually in two streams.

 The job becomes so much easier if you enjoy what you are doing – and it is far easier to enjoy what you are doing if there is an additional component that piques your interest.

-Likewise, I know many girls who are experts in fashion and expert but are stuck working in infrastructure (which they pretend they really like but are talking about anything but when it comes to brunch on Sundays).
+Likewise, I know many girls who are experts in fashion but are stuck working in infrastructure (which they pretend they really like but are talking about anything but when it comes to brunch on Sundays).
 How much happier would they be in the luxury subgroup of a consumer discretionary industry team that covers Estee Lauder or LVMH (which of course owns Sephora)?

 The best jobs are the ones that you want to talk about outside of work, like starting a finance website.
 Finance is hard enough as it is – the hours are taxing and the stress is immense relative to a standard corporate gig.